jeetp465/Emotion-Classification/README.md

 ## Results & Observations
 * CNN model and normal Resnet34 were unable to extract meaningful features to classify the images into 25 emotion categories.
 * Resnet34 Level1 managed to classify the images into positive or negative with *65.52%* accuracy on the test set after 10 epochs.
 This can further be improved by optimizing the learning rate.
+* Resnet50 Level2 classifies the images into positive and negative with *70.37%* accuracy on the test set after 10 epochs with learning rate scheduler.
+Level 2 experiment pending.